tapdata/tapdata-docs/docs/prerequisites/sqlserver.md

      * **Additional Connection Parameters**: Additional connection parameters, default empty.
      * **Timezone**: The default timezone is UTC (0 timezone).
 If another timezone is configured, it will affect synchronization times for fields without timezone information, such as `time`, `datetime`, `datetime2`, and `smalldatetime`.
 Fields with timezone information (e.g., `datetimeoffset`) and the `date` type will not be affected.
      * **Use SSL/TLS**: Select whether to enable SSL for a more secure connection.
 If enabled, you will need to upload a CA certificate, certificate password, and server hostname details (see the [Enable SSL](#ssl) section for files).
-     * **Using CDC Log Caching**: [Mining the source database's](../user-guide/advanced-settings/share-mining.md) incremental logs.
-This allows multiple tasks to share the same source database’s incremental log mining process, reducing duplicate reads and minimizing the impact of incremental synchronization on the source database.
-After enabling this feature, you will need to select an external storage to store the incremental log information.
      * **Contain Table**: The default option is **All**, which includes all tables.
 Alternatively, you can select **Custom** and manually specify the desired tables by separating their names with commas (,).
      * **Exclude Tables**: Once the switch is enabled, you have the option to specify tables to be excluded.
 You can do this by listing the table names separated by commas (,) in case there are multiple tables to be excluded.
      * **Agent Settings**: Defaults to **Platform automatic allocation**, you can also manually specify an agent.
      * **Model Load Time**: If there are less than 10,000 models in the data source, their schema will be updated every hour.
 But if the number of models exceeds 10,000, the refresh will take place daily at the time you have specified.
-     * **Enable Heartbeat Table**: Atlas-View will create a heartbeat table in the source database (_atlas_view_heartbeat_table) and update it every 10 seconds (the database user must have the required permissions).
+     * **Enable Heartbeat Table**: TapView will create a heartbeat table in the source database (_atlas_view_heartbeat_table) and update it every 10 seconds (the database user must have the required permissions).
 Once the data replication/development task starts, the heartbeat task will automatically start.
 You can view the heartbeat task in the data source edit page.

 6. Click **Test**, and if the test passes, click **Save**.